 Essay entries shall be 600 words or less and must be submitted by Wednesday, November 1st, 2023 via email to firstname.lastname@example.org.

 One winner will be select from each year level and finalists will receive honourable mentions.

-Winners will be announced in January 2021.
+Winners will be announced on January 30th 2024 .
 Winners will receive a prize, provided by the Mental Health Foundation of New Zealand, and winners and finalists will have their essay shared on the NZMHAEC website.

 By making entering into NZMAHEC, participants giving NZMHAEC the right to share their essays.